z0v3r1n/z0v3r1n.github.io/content/posts/watctf_f25_person_tracker/index.md

 ---
-title: "WatCTF 2025 – person-tracker: One Byte to Rule Them All"
+title: "WatCTF 2025 – pwn/person-tracker: One Byte to Rule Them All"
 date: 2025-09-11
 toc: true
 ---